marctrem/usbarmory-wiki-fork/Secure-boot-(Mk-II).md

 ### Revoking keys

-Each of the first 3 Super Root Keys (SRK) (corresponding to index 1-3 passed to `usbarmory_csftool`) can be revoked on a single unit, this is useful to prevent vulnerable (e.g. because of known security issues) signed images from being used again on a device.
+Each of the first 3 Super Root Keys (SRK) (corresponding to index 1-3 passed to `habtool`) can be revoked on a single unit, this is useful to prevent vulnerable (e.g. because of known security issues) signed images from being used again on a device.